supertestnet/songs/lyrics/who-wrote-the-code.md

 When I send my coins
 "Child pays for parent, bump replace by fee"
-Sets me so at ease, ‘cause I know
+Sets me so at ease, 'cause I know
 That every time a block’s mined
 "Difficulty target, merkle tree inclusion proof"
 I go aquiver head to toe (so)